-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within 10 school days of receipt of the Stage 1 response.
+A request to escalate to Stage 2 must be made to the complaint administrator, via the school office, within 10 school days of receipt of the Stage 1 response.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 10 school days.
+The complaint administrator, will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 10 school days.